Severson-Group/eMach-matlab/model_obj/crosssects/README.md

 # Specifications for `Crosssect` class implementation

-The `Crosssect` class implements cross-sections of standard geometry shapes that are usually encountered when using eMach.
+The `Crosssect` class implements cross-sections of standard geometry shapes that are commonly encountered in electric machine design.
 This document specifies the rules to be followed to add a new cross-section to eMach.

 ## Creating a new cross-section